bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

 ### Impact

-As a squad, we delivered a series of initiatives across multiple quarters that had incremental impact on compare throughout the year.
 To our surprise, we saw a 33% YoY increase in engagement on the compare journey as a result of all the changes.

-By using user insight and connecting the work to business goals, our squad managed to tell a story of how essential it is to understand the research and buying journey of our users and how we can use these insights to push this kind of work forward that also aligns with business goals.
+A lot more than we imagined.

+The compare journey and page was untouched for many years.
+I was part of the reviews rewrite project in 2022 where we updated the look of the page using design system components.
+How users interacted with the page stayed the same.

+Last year, the action of comparing products became a high-value action within the business because the research and data showed how important this stage of the research and buying journey was to users.

 <figure>
     <img src="/uploads/which-compare-2.png" alt="blah blah">
      <figcaption>L-R: Lorem ipsum</figcaption>
 </figure>

-### Reflections & next steps
+### Reflections

-LoremY
+The biggest challenge we had as a design and research team was pushing for this type of work that improves key journeys for our members.
+It took a long time to convince product and stakeholders that this would be worthwhile to focus on.
+It never became a priority until retention became a problem.

+By using user insight and connecting the work to business goals, our squad managed to tell a story of how essential it is to understand the research and buying journey of our users and how we can use these insights to push this type of work forward in the future that also aligns with business goals.
+Time will tell.